tsuru/tsuru/docs/build.rst

 2. Hardware
 -----------

-Tsuru server is a lightweight framework and can be run in a single small machine along with all the deps.
+tsuru server is a lightweight framework and can be run in a single small machine along with all the deps.

 3. Software
 -----------

 **3.1 MongoDB**

-Tsuru needs MongoDB stable, distributed by 10gen. `It's pretty easy to get it running on Ubuntu <http://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/>`_
+tsuru needs MongoDB stable, distributed by 10gen. `It's pretty easy to get it running on Ubuntu <http://docs.mongodb.org/manual/tutorial/install-mongodb-on-ubuntu/>`_

 **3.2 Juju**

-Tsuru uses juju to orchestrates your "apps".
+tsuru uses juju to orchestrates your "apps".
 To install juju follow the `juju install guide
 <https://juju.ubuntu.com/docs/getting-started.html#installation>`_.
 Please make sure that you `configure Juju